About

 Resources

-An extensive list of resources is at the disposal of Sea Cargo Charter Signatories.
+An extensive list of resources is at the disposal of Sea Cargo Charter signatories.